MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 1. In the properties pane on the right-hand side, select **3 columns** in the **Layout** drop down.

-1. Select the **Program** section and drag to the right-hand pane of the General tab.
+1. Select the **Program** section and drag to the new right-hand column of the General tab.

 1. Select the **New section** in the right-hand pane and click the **Delete** icon.